chloroExtractorTeam/chloroExtractor/README.md

 [...]
 ```

-Both runs result in a final chloroplast assembly in the file `fcg.fa`
+Both runs result in a final chloroplast assembly in the file `fcg.fa`.

+Another more detailed example is available at our [demo](DEMO.md).

 ## License
 For License please refer to the LICENSE file